-The economy of Nepal is consumption oriented.
-Nepal Rastra Bank’s Fifth Household Budget Survey 2014-15 shows that Nepalis spend over 85% of income on consumption.
+The economy of Nepal is consumption-oriented.
+Nepal Rastra Bank’s Fifth Household Budget Survey 2014-15 shows that Nepalis spend over 85% of their income on consumption.
 Meanwhile, the World Bank’s Global Findex database 2017 shows that only 46% of the adult population in Nepal managed to save money in the past year.
 These figures signal a poor habit of savings in Nepal.

-Nepal’s per capita income is estimated to have crossed 1,000 U.S. dollar mark, as per Central Bureau of Statistics.
-Salary, wages, allowance and pension, income from business and remittance income are the major sources of household income.
+Nepal’s per capita income is estimated to have crossed the 1,000 U.S. dollar mark, as per the Central Bureau of Statistics.
+Salary, wages, allowance and pension, income from a business, and remittance income are the major sources of household income.
 However, we spend most of our income on food and beverage, housing and utilities, education, clothing and footwear, transport, communication, and similar other purposes.

-Savings in Nepal: Some interesting figures from Global Findex database 2017
+Savings in Nepal: Some interesting figures from the Global Findex database 2017

 - 46% adult population (Male 41%, Female 51%) saved any money in the past year; compared to 45% in 2014

 - 17% of the population saved at a financial institution (Male 16%, Female 18%); compared to 16% in 2014

 - 24% saved using a savings club or a person outside the family (Male 17%, Female 29%); compared to just 17% in 2014